percona/percona-backup-mongodb/README.md

 ### Running the Coordinator

 The backup coordinator can be executed in any server since it doesn't need a connection to a MongoDB instance.
+One Coordinator is needed per deployment.

-To start the coordinator just run:
+To start the coordinator run:

 ```
 $ pbm-coordinator --work-dir=<directory to store metadata>